How to Sign Up for Veterans Benefits: Quick and Easy Steps

 How do you Register with the VA, anyway?

-This form asks for info about service, income, and health insurance.
+Fill out VA Form 10-10EZ for information about your service, income, and health insurance.

 Does every vet get VA benefits or what?

-Not every vet gets the same benefits.
+Not every veteran gets the same benefits, unfortunately.